blankfrack/SpringLearning/demo/README.md

 This demo project uses a Spring Boot application.

-We are here to learn.
+We are here to learn Spring and Github.